gfngfn/Sesterl/README.md

   | 'fun' '(' ty-doms ')' '->' '[' T ']' T   # an action type
   | '{' T (',' T)* (',')? '}'                # a product type
   | '{' l '=' T (',' l '=' T)* (',')? '}'    # a record type
+  | 'pack' S                                 # a type for first-class modules

 # a sequence of domain types:
 ty-doms ::=